-While some biases are easier to spot, others are more nuanced [38] and hidden deeply in the architecture of LLMs but also in their training corpus, e.g., training an LLM on students' texts complaining about math might produced a biased model unless additional filtering techniques were implemented externally.
-Tools from cognitive psychology may be better suited for detecting the subtler dangers of language models where performancebased methods fall short [4,6,7].
-For example, one may ask whether a chatbot such as ChatGPT can manifest dangerous psychological traits or personalities when asked if it agrees or disagrees with statements such as I am not interested in other people's problems or I hate being the center of attention [39].
-Such psychological investigations can measure the extent to which LLMs inherently manifest negative personalities and dark connotations, including Machiavellianism and narcissism [39].
-Such investigations are an example of the emerging field of "machine psychology" [7], which applies tools from cognitive psychology to investigate the behavior of machines as if they were human participants in psychological experiments.
+While some biases are easier to spot, others are more nuanced [39] and hidden deeply in the architecture of LLMs.
+Tools from cognitive psychology may be better suited for detecting the subtler dangers of language models where performance-based methods fall short [10, 28, 62].
+For example, one may ask whether a chatbot like ChatGPT can manifest dangerous psychological traits or personalities when asked if it agrees or disagrees with statements like I am not interested in other people's problems or I hate being the center of attention [35].
+Such psychological investigations can measure the extent to which LLMs inherently manifest negative personalities and dark connotations like Machiavellianism and narcissism [35].
+Such investigations are an example of the emerging field of "machine psychology" [28], which applies tools from cognitive psychology to investigate the behavior of machines as if they were human participants in psychological experiments.
 The goal of this new field is to investigate the emergent capabilities of language models where traditional NLP benchmarks are insufficient.

-3. Methods
+3 Methods

 Given that our method of investigation can be applied to both humans and LLMs, our approach using behavioral forma mentis networks (BFMNs) can be considered a type of "machine psychology".
 Combining knowledge structure and affective patterns, forma mentis networks identify how concepts are associated and perceived by individuals or populations.
-Here, we build BFMNs out of free association data and valence estimates produced by OpenAI's large language models: GPT-3, GPT-3.5, and GPT-4.
+Here we build BFMNs out of free associations data and valence estimates produced by OpenAI's large language models GPT-3, ChatGPT, and GPT-4.

-BFMNs represent ways of thinking as a cognitive network of interconnected nodes/ concepts.
+BFMNs represent ways of thinking as a cognitive network of interconnected nodes/concepts.
 Connections/links represent conceptual similarities or relationships.
-In BFMNs, links indicate memory recall patterns between concepts, which, in this case, are obtained through a free association game.
+In BFMNs, links indicate memory recall patterns between concepts, which in this case are obtained through a free association game.
 In this cognitive task, an individual is presented with a cue word and asked to generate immediate responses to it, "free" from any detailed correspondence (responses need not be synonyms with the cue word).
 These free associations represent memory recall patterns, which can be represented as a network.
 For example, reading math may make one think of number, so the link (math, number) is established.
-In continued free association tasks [40], up to three responses to a given cue can be recorded.
-Responses are not linked to each other; instead, they are connected only to the cue word.
-This maximizes the explanatory power that cognitive networks have in terms of explaining variance across a variety of language-processing tasks related to human memory (see [40]).
-Importantly, BFMNs are feature-rich networks, in that their network structure is enriched by node-level features expressing the valence of each concept, i.e., how positively or negatively a given concept is perceived by an individual or group.
+In continued free association tasks [19], up to three responses to a given cue can be recorded.
+Responses are not linked to each other, instead, they are connected only to the cue word.
+This maximizes the explanatory power that cognitive networks have in terms of explaining variance across a variety of language-processing tasks related to human memory (see [19]).
+Importantly, BFMNs are feature-rich networks, in that their network structure is enriched by node-level features expressing the valence of each concept, i.e. how positively or negatively a given concept is perceived by an individual or group.

-Rather than building BFMNs from responses provided by humans, as carried out in previous works [27,41,42], in this study, BFMNs were constructed out of responses from textual interactions with language models.
-The same methodology was applied for GPT-3, GPT-3.5, and GPT-4.
-The resulting networks thus represented how each LLM associates and perceives key concepts related to math, science, and STEM fields based on their responses to the language generation task.
+Rather than building BFMNs from responses provided by humans, as done in previous works [63,65,66], in this study, BFMNs are constructed out of responses from textual interactions with language models.
+The same methodology is applied for GPT-3, ChatGPT, and GPT-4.
+The resulting networks thus represent how each LLM associates and perceives key concepts related to math, science, and STEM fields based on their responses to the language generation task.

-3.1.
-Data Collection: Free Associations and Valence Norms
+3.1 Data collection: Free associations and valence norms

-As a language generation task, we implemented a continued free association game [40], providing each of the three language models with the following prompt, substituting different cue words:
+As a language generation task, we implemented a continued free association game [19], providing each of the three language models with the following prompt, substituting different cue words:

-Instruction 1.
-Write a list of 3 words that come to your mind when you think of CUE\WORD and rate each word on a scale from 1 (very negative) to 5 (very positive) according to the sentiment the word inspires in you.
+Instruction 1 Write a list of 3 words that come to your mind when you think of CUE_WORD and rate each word on a scale from 1 (very negative) to 5 (very positive) according to the sentiment the word inspires in you.